 Skip to main content

 Scenario Studio is Exec’s scenario creation experience, powered by an AI Agent that helps you build roleplay scenarios by describing what you want in plain language.
 Instead of filling out forms or navigating complex menus, you simply tell the AI Agent what skill you want learners to practice, and it handles the rest.
-This guide walks you through creating a scenario in Scenario Studio from start to finish.

 Getting Started